13 Assassins (2010 film): Cast

+Production

-Production13 Assassins was produced through Toshiaki Nakazawa's film outfit, Sedic International, and Jeremy Thomas's Recorded Picture Company.
+13 Assassins was produced through Toshiaki Nakazawa's film outfit, Sedic International, and Jeremy Thomas's Recorded Picture Company.
 Nakazawa had previously worked with director Takashi Miike on The Bird People in China and Andromedia (both in 1998), Yakuza Demon (2003), and Sukiyaki Western Django (2007).
 At the start of production, Thomas said he was pleased to be working again with "wonderful Japanese filmmakers like Toshiaki Nakazawa and Takashi Miike, whose work speaks for itself as being amongst the most successful and innovative coming from Japan".
 Nakazawa replied that he would like Thomas "to wear a sword also, and with one more assassin, together we will send out the fourteen assassins over there".
 Of his approach in directing the film, Miike said:

-Having been a fan of Kōji Yakusho's acting, Miike made it a priority that he be cast in the leading role.
+Having been a fan of Koji Yakusho's acting, Miike made it a priority that he be cast in the leading role.
 In addition, he sought younger actors to play the assassins, in particular Sousuke Takaoka and Takayuki Yamada, with whom Miike had worked in his two films, Crows Zero (2007) and its sequel Crows Zero 2 (2009).
 The film's screenplay was written by Daisuke Tengan, who had also written the screenplay for Miike's film Audition (1999).

 The film entered production over a two-month period.
 Principal photography began in July 2009 on a large open-air set in Tsuruoka in the Yamagata Prefecture in northern Japan.
 The filming of the action scenes took about three weeks and was met with minor weather-related difficulties.
 Miike had strayed from the use of CGI in the film as well as planning the scenes via storyboarding, insisting on shooting the scenes right away.
 In a separate interview, however, Miike said that some CGI were used, albeit minimal.
 Over half of the thirteen actors playing the assassins were reportedly inexperienced in sword fighting and horseback riding, and Miike wanted them to be just that, explaining, "If the actors had been skilled from the beginning, and had been in several samurai movies before, the way they approached the action would've been different; they probably would've ended up being something they were doing to look good or be beautiful, or to fall into the trappings of the stereotypical form that they had."
 Filming concluded in early September 2009.